aiden0x/hacks/README.md

 # Hacks

-a collection of practical tools i used in bug bounty hunting and penetration testing :)
+a collection of practical tools i am using in bug bounty hunting and penetration testing :)